7 Ivy League Summer Programs for High Schoolers | Polygence

 5. Yale University Young Writers’ Workshop

 The Yale Young Writers' Workshop is aimed at high school students but is modeled on the Yale Writers’ Workshop, which is for professionals.
-Although the Young Writers’ Workshop is fully online, the program is very small, with space for only twelve students per genre (fiction, nonfiction, poetry, and graphic).
-The faculty are published writers and experienced teachers, and each day begins with a talk featuring an invited guest author.
+Students participate in intensive writing activities and engage in peer reviews.
+The program is very small, with space for only twelve students per genre (fiction, nonfiction, poetry, and graphic).
+The faculty are published writers and experienced teachers, and each day begins with a talk featuring a guest author.

 Eligibility: rising juniors and seniors in high school (16 - 18 years old)